Lean manufacturing: Criticism

 According to Williams, it becomes necessary to find suppliers that are close by or can supply materials quickly with limited advance notice.
 When ordering small quantities of materials, suppliers' minimum order policies may pose a problem, though.

 Employees are at risk of precarious work when employed by factories that utilize just-in-time and flexible production techniques.
 A longitudinal study of US workers since 1970 indicates employers seeking to easily adjust their workforce in response to supply and demand conditions respond by creating more nonstandard work arrangements, such as contracting and temporary work.

-Natural and man-made disasters will disrupt the flow of energy, goods and services.
+Natural and human-made disasters will disrupt the flow of energy, goods and services.
 The down-stream customers of those goods and services will, in turn, not be able to produce their product or render their service because they were counting on incoming deliveries "just in time" and so have little or no inventory to work with.
-The disruption to the economic system will cascade to some degree depending on the nature and severity of the original disaster.
+The disruption to the economic system will cascade to some degree depending on the nature and severity of the original disaster and may create shortages.
 The larger the disaster the worse the effect on just-in-time failures.
 Electrical power is the ultimate example of just-in-time delivery.
 A severe geomagnetic storm could disrupt electrical power delivery for hours to years, locally or even globally.
 Lack of supplies on hand to repair the electrical system would have catastrophic effects.

 The COVID-19 pandemic has caused disruption in JIT practices, with various quarantine restrictions on international trade and commercial activity in general interrupting supply while lacking stockpiles to handle the disruption; along with increased demand for medical supplies like personal protective equipment (PPE) and ventilators, and even panic buying, including of various domestically manufactured (and so less vulnerable) products like panic buying of toilet paper, disturbing regular demand.
 This has led to suggestions that stockpiles and diversification of suppliers should be more heavily focused.